benofbrown/darksouls/DSIII_Low_Death.md

 - Kill Sulyvahn's Beast (carefully) and rest at the *Central Irithyll* bonfire.
 - Backtrack to Sirris' summon sign on the bridge and help her kill *Creighton The Wanderer*.
-- Warp to Firelink Shrine and get the *Silvercat Ring* and warp back.
+- Warp to Firelink Shrine and get the *Silvercat Ring*.
+- Talk to *Greirat*, agree that he should go and pillage Undead Settlement then warp back to *Central Irithyll*.
 - **[Potential Danger]** Run to the *Church of Yorshka* bonfire.
 - Backtrack slowly to kill the Crystal Lizard for a *Twinkling Titanite*.
 - Go out the other door near the bonfire, kill the two Irithyllian Slaves then head around to the right to be invaded by Creighton.
 Kill Creighton.